FC Poltava: History

-The club was created by the newly elected mayor of the Poltava city Andriy Matkovsky (2006–2010) who was the club's Honorary President and the main sponsor.
+The club was created by the newly elected mayor of Poltava city, Andriy Matkovsky (2006–2010), who became the club's Honorary President, while the main sponsor and president was Leonid Sobolev.

 FC Poltava entered the professional leagues for the 2007–08 season in the Druha Liha B without playing a single game at amateur level.
-The first coach of the main team was Oleksandr Omelchuk who previously coached FC Vorskla-2 Poltava.
-FC Poltava started the season trepidly but in the second half they improved a great deal.
+The first coach of the main team was Oleksandr Omelchuk, who previously coached FC Vorskla-2 Poltava.
+FC Poltava started the season terribly, but in the second half they improved a great deal.

 The team's goal was to train players for the teams of the Premier League and First League.
-The club also had intentions to reestablish the forgotten Poltava derby that in the Soviet times took place between teams of Kolkhospnyk (today's Vorskla) and Lokomotyv.
-FC Poltava had an agreement of cooperation with the local Horpynka sports school.
-In summer of 2010 the club announced of its withdrawal from the professional football due to a biased attitude from the PFL of Ukraine, particularly its refereeing.
+The club also had intentions to reestablish the forgotten Poltava derby that in the Soviet times took place between teams of Kolhospnyk (today's Vorskla) and Lokomotyv.
+FC Poltava reached an agreement of cooperation with the local DYuSSh (sports school) imeni Horpynka as their supporting academy.
+Already in summer of 2010 the club announced of its withdrawal from the professional football due to a biased attitude from the PFL of Ukraine, particularly its refereeing.
 After some talks with several state officials and from Ministry of sport a consensus was found.
 It was decided that the club would continue its participation in the Second League.